Which place is cheaper, Cadiz or Marbella?

 Both Cadiz and Marbella during the winter are popular places to visit.
 Many visitors come to Marbella in the winter for the shopping scene and the cuisine.
 Also, most visitors come to Cadiz for the museums, the shopping scene, and the cuisine during these months.

 In the winter, Marbella is around the same temperature as Cadiz.
-Typically, the winter temperatures in Marbella in January are around 12°C (54°F), and Cadiz is about 13°C (55°F).
+Typically, the winter temperatures in Marbella in January average around 12°C (54°F), and Cadiz averages at about 13°C (55°F).

 In the winter, Marbella often gets around the same amount of sunshine as Cadiz.
 Marbella gets 171 hours of sunny skies this time of year, while Cadiz receives 174 hours of full sun.